lizrice/ebpf-beginners/README.md

 # The Beginner's Guide to eBPF

+This repo was originally created with the code samples to accompany my talk ["The Beginners Guide to eBPF Programming"](https://youtu.be/lrSExTfS-iQ) given at [eBPF Summit 2020](https://ebpf.io/summit-2020/).
+Since then I've created several other talks and code samples, and written a book on the topic.
+If you want to learn about eBPF, I hope you'll find some of these resources useful.

+* This repo lists slides, example code, and recordings of talks that I've given that will help you get started with eBPF.
+* To read a high-level introduction to the topic, check out my report "What is eBPF".
+* If you want to dive into eBPF programming, "Learning eBPF" might be the book you're looking for.

-_My report "What is eBPF?" and in-depth book "Learning eBPF" are both available for [download from Isovalent](https://isovalent.com/ebpf/) or with your subscription to [O'Reilly's learning platform](https://www.oreilly.com/library/view/what-is-ebpf/9781492097266/).
-You can buy "Learning eBPF" from any good bookstore (support your local bookshop by ordering it there!)_
+"What is eBPF?" and "Learning eBPF" are both available for [download from Isovalent](https://isovalent.com/ebpf/) or with your subscription to [O'Reilly's learning platform](https://www.oreilly.com/library/view/what-is-ebpf/9781492097266/).
+You can buy "Learning eBPF" from any good bookstore (support your local bookshop by ordering it there!)
+If you're looking for the example code for "Learning eBPF", you'll find it over in [this repo](https://github.com/lizrice/learning-ebpf).

-Several presentations and repos that help you get started with eBPF programming
+## Talks, presentations and example code

 * The Beginners Guide to eBPF Programming as seen at [eBPF Summit 2020](https://ebpf.io/summit-2020/)
   * ebpf.py in this repo is the code I write during that talk